callumflack/the-littoral-line/README.md

 A `now` webhook is set-up for this repo.
 You can also run `now` from the project root.
 This process is configured in `now.json` and uses the `build.sh` file in the project root.

-Read more abbout deploying Jekyll with Now [here](https://github.com/zeit/now-examples/blob/master/jekyll/build.sh).
+Read more about deploying Jekyll with Now [here](https://github.com/zeit/now-examples/blob/master/jekyll/build.sh).

 If there's a problem, start by updating the rub gems with `bundle update`…